labs15-career-endorsement-tracker/frontend/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ Career Endorsement Tracker App
+# Career Endorsement Tracker App

-1️⃣ You can find the deployed project at [Netlify](https://labs15.netlify.com/).
+You can find the deployed project at [Netlify](https://labs15.netlify.com/).

-## 4️⃣ Contributors
+## Contributors

-🚫Add contributor info below, make sure add images and edit the social links for each member.
-Add to or delete these place-holders as needed

 |                                                                                        [Isaac Houle](https://github.com/clem9281)                                                                                        |                                                                                      [Adam Mathieson](https://github.com/adammathieson)                                                                                       |                                                                                      [Hunter Raffety](https://github.com/hunterraffety)                                                                                       |                                                                                  [Leilani Schimmelfennig](https://github.com/lschimm)                                                                                   |
 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |